(Phone : 734-699-8903, Fax : 734-699-8955)

 - Delinquent personal property must be paid directly to the Van Buren Township Treasurer’s Office.
 Outstanding personal property taxes are charged a one-time 4% penalty and accrue an additional 1% interest charge per month that they are delinquent.

 Dog License Michigan Law requires that all dogs over the age of four months be licensed. · The Township Treasurer begins selling dog licenses on April 1.
 The cost is $5.00 between April 1 and May 31.
 The price is $10.00 beginning June 1.
-Senior citizens pay half price. · A valid proof of rabies vaccination is required at the time your dog receives its license. · Van Buren Township co-sponsors a drive thru vaccination and licensing clinic every year in May.
-Collection Procedures The Van Buren Township Treasurer accepts payments on property taxes, water bills and building permits, as well as any other fees incurred from the day to day running of the Township.
+Senior citizens pay half price. · A valid proof of rabies vaccination is required at the time your dog receives its license.
+Collection Procedures – The Van Buren Township Treasurer accepts payments on property taxes, water bills and building permits, as well as any other fees incurred from the day to day running of the Township.